lvendramin/TheGarageSandbox/README.md

 #Disclaimer
 *Use by your own risks!
-Have fun and fell free to copy and use all this code!*
+Have fun and feel free to copy and use all this code!*

 So Long and Thanks for all the Fish.